All

 Wired network

-A wired network relies on a physical Ethernet cable to connect your devices and the router.
+A wired network uses physical Ethernet cables to connect your devices to the router.

-By default, iPad devices only have a Lightning or a USB-C port.
+By default, iPad devices only have Lightning or USB-C ports.
 To connect an Ethernet cable, you must use adapters to expand your iPad's port options.

 • For iPad devices with a Lightning port, you can use a Lightning to USB 3 Camera Adapter and connect it with an Apple USB Ethernet Adapter, which you can then connect to your Network Switch.